saudshaddad/queue/README.md

 The queue package tries to be as efficient as possible.
 It uses a doubly linked list as it's back bone.
 You can add element to the queue and dequeue element from the existing function in the struct.

-**Note:** The queue structure is not concurrent safe, you should use a mutex if you are passing the queue to different go routines
+**Note:** The queue struct is not concurrent safe, you should use a mutex if you are passing the queue to different go routines

 **Time complexity of the functions**
 - ``Enqueue(element any)``: O(1)